Evidence into Impact

 Who should attend?

-- Those who work in a range of different sectors outside of academia
+- Those who work in any sector.

 - Those who work in small, medium and large companies.